aiven/aiven-docs/docs/products/clickhouse/howto/manage-users-roles.md

 Find more information on creating roles in the [upstream ClickHouse documentation](https://clickhouse.com/docs/en/sql-reference/statements/create/role/).

-### Grant permissions
+### Grant privileges

-You can grant permissions both to specific roles and to individual users.
+You can grant privileges both to specific roles and to individual users.
 The grants can be also granular, targeting specific databases, tables, columns, or rows.

 :::important
-You cannot grant privileges to the main service user.
+You cannot grant additional privileges to the main service user.
 Aiven may grant privileges to the main service user during maintenance updates when adding new features for the service.
 :::

-As an example, the following request grants the `auditor` role permissions to select data from the `transactions` database:
+As an example, the following request grants the `auditor` role privileges to select data from the `transactions` database:

 ```sql